yuki6942/Luminar/README.md

 Welcome to the Luminar Discord bot!

-The bot is made with [poise](https://github.com/serenity-rs/poise/).
+The bot is made with [serenity](https://github.com/serenity-rs/) using the [poise](https://github.com/serenity-rs/poise/) command framework.

 ## Contributing